 The seminary maintains an active program of assistance for students who are experiencing short-term financial emergencies.
 Students seeking such assistance may contact the Financial Aid Office to set up a one-on-one meeting with the Director.

-The Dean of Students Office is aware of the unique pressures associated with seminary life in the area of personal finance and family relationships.
+The Dean of Students Office is aware of the unique pressures associated with college or seminary life in the area of personal finance and family relationships.
 The Director of Financial Aid is available to meet with current students and students approved for admission to discuss budgeting, provide financial counseling, or offer encouragement in other areas of student family life.

 A “Celebration of Excellence,” the annual awards assembly, occurs near the end of the spring semester each year.
 The purpose of the assembly is to recognize and honor outstanding senior students in the graduating class of the academic year in the various degree programs.